2020Wangzhen/R-Studing/README.md

 # R-Studing
-somethings are difficulty for me 第一次使用这东西来记录笔记
+somethings are difficulty for me